 The first step is to install the Kadence Blocks plugin to your WordPress website.

-Kadence Blocks is one of the most popular Gutenberg Block-Based plugins that extend Gutenberg’s functionality to give you more options while designing your site.
+Kadence free blocks is one of the most popular Gutenberg Block-Based plugins that extend Gutenberg’s functionality to give you more options while designing your site.

-Kadence Blocks is a freemium plugin.
+Just like Kadence theme, Kadence blocks also follows a freemium model.
 Meaning, there are a bunch of blocks that come with the free version of the plugin.

 But, if you want to take your website to the next level, I’d suggest you go with Kadence Blocks Pro.
 It gives so much more than just a plain simple bunch of blocks.